NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 Zone property
 : A configuration parameter of a zone, sometimes also called a zone option, represented as a key/value pair.
+  This document does not describe or define zone properties.
+  Implementations of catalog zones however may have Zone properties defined.

 $CATZ
 : Used in examples as a placeholder to represent the domain name of the